 Hello!
 My name is Robyn, I dye all the pieces for Abel and hope that all you encounter in this blog connects with you in many ways.
 We hope to inspire, but also our intention is for you to join this adventure with us!
 This blog post is about the Kootenay School of Arts where I learned how to use natural dyes in 2015.

 This was my first time dyeing with marigolds!
 My teacher brought fresh flowers from her garden!
 I was so excited and so certain these would create some kind of orange.
 All the dyes have incredible stories.
 I'll do another post sometime about the amazing history of plant dyes.
 These marigolds actually produced an incredible green!
 See yarn below!
 It's so fun to think back on this time.
-The photo of the window below, is one that for some reason always caught my eye and the classroom was lit in the warmest glow at all times of day and weather; the light coming through this window was always casting a diffused light on all the natural dye work hanging or drying in the studio.
+The window below, always caught my eye and the classroom was lit in the warmest glow at all times of day and weather.
+The light coming through this window was always casting a diffused light on all the natural dye work hanging or drying in the studio.

 The light coming through also hit these glass jars full of dyes from all over the world and reflected the most beautiful colours.
 The classroom was huge and the building was old.
 I loved wandering around and reading all the old craft books: